Knowledge synthesis forum highlights dedication of research teams and stakeholders, commitment of Canadian blood operators

 As highlighted in the report, the multiple research teams represent a new Canadian network of collaborators with complementary expertise that is set to deliver important data.
 Together, the teams will help answer key questions as blood operators move towards making blood donor eligibility criteria as minimally restrictive as possible while maintaining the safety of the blood system.
 These questions are focused around three main themes: acceptability, safety and feasibility.

 - Is the change acceptable?
 Would it be acceptable to gay, bisexual and other men who have sex with men?
 Would it be acceptable to recipients of blood and blood products?
 Would it be acceptable to Canadians?
 Will it address underlying concerns about discrimination?

 - Is the change safe?
 Would the change impact the safety of the blood supply?
 How would it impact the risk of infection from a blood transfusion?

 - Is the change feasible?
 What are the potential impacts of the change?
 How would it impact the sufficiency of the blood supply?
 Can it be put into operation?

 Blood donation and men who have sex with men

 In Canada, men who have sex with men were first indefinitely deferred from blood donation in 1988 when they were noted to be a particularly high-risk population for HIV/AIDS.
 Advances in the way blood operators manufacture and tests blood products and evidence such as epidemiological and safety data supported a change to a time-based 5-year deferral in 2013, then a 12-month deferral in 2016.
-As of June 2019, men are eligible to donate blood if it has been more than since their last sexual contact with a man.
+As of June 2019, men are eligible to donate blood if it has been more than three months since their last sexual contact with a man.

 Canadian Blood Services – Driving world-class innovation